 Grades are monitored by the College at midsemester and at semester end.
-Students must meet the following criteria in order to be in good academic standing:
+Students must meet the following criteria to be in good academic standing:

-Number of Attempted Credits Good Academic Standing Academic Probation Deferment of Academic Suspension Academic Suspension 0-18.5 2.000 1.000-1.999 0.0001-0.999 0.000 Cumulative GPA Attempted credits Cumulative GPA Cumulative GPA Cumulative GPA 19-30.5 2.000 1.500-1.999 NA Cumulative GPA Attempted credits Cumulative GPA Cumulative GPA less than a 1.500 31+ 2.000 1.750-1.999 NA Cumulative GPA Attempted credits Cumulative GPA Cumulative GPA less than a 1.750
+Number of Good Academic Academic Attempted Credits Academic Standing Probation Suspension 0-18.5 2.000 0.0001-1.999 0.000 Cumulative GPA Attempted credits Cumulative GPA Cumulative GPA 19-30.5 2.000 1.500-1.999 Cumulative GPA Attempted credits Cumulative GPA Cumulative GPA less than a 1.500 31+ 2.000 1.750-1.999 Cumulative GPA Attempted credits Cumulative GPA Cumulative GPA less than a 1.750

-^{}Attempted credits include credits attempted at Dean College plus the total number of credits accepted in transfer.
+\Attempted credits include credits attempted at Dean College plus the total number of credits accepted in transfer.

-- · Students whose cumulative Grade Point Average (GPA) places them in good academic standing, but who earned a term GPA less than a 1.000, or who completed less than 60% of the credits they attempted in the term, will be placed on academic probation. - · Students on academic probation who earn less than a 2.000 cumulative GPA at the end of the semester, but who earn a term GPA of a 2.000 or higher, will be automatically continued on academic probation for the subsequent semester.
-Students on academic probation whose cumulative GPA is above a 2.000 at the end of their probationary semester but who completed less than 60% of their attempted credits and/or whose term GPA was less than a 1.000 will be continued on academic probation.
+- Students whose cumulative Grade Point Average (GPA) places them in good academic standing but who completed less than 60% of the credits they attempted in the term will be placed on academic probation. - · Students on academic probation who earn less than a 2.000 cumulative GPA at the end of the semester but who earn a term GPA of a 2.000 or higher will be automatically continued on academic probation for the subsequent semester.
 Students on academic probation who do not raise their cumulative GPA to good standing by the end of their probationary semester and whose term GPA at the end of their probation semester is less than a 2.000 will be placed on academic suspension.
-Students who are academically suspended three times, regardless of suspension deferment or subsequent appeal resolution, and whose cumulative GPA is still below a 2.000, will be placed on academic dismissal. - · First-semester students who earn: - A 0.000 cumulative GPA at midsemester of their first semester and have met or exceeded the maximum. allowed absences in all courses may be suspended by the Academic Review Board at midsemester. - A 0.000 cumulative GPA at the end of their first semester will be automatically suspended by the Academic Review Board. - A cumulative GPA above a 0.000 but less than a 1.000 at the end of their first semester will receive a one-time deferral of their academic suspension, and be placed on academic probation for the subsequent semester. - A cumulative GPA equal to or above a 1.000 but less than a 2.000 at the end of their first semester will be placed on academic probation for the subsequent semester.
+Students who are academically suspended three times, regardless of subsequent appeal resolution, and whose cumulative GPA is still below a 2.000, will be placed on academic dismissal. - · First-semester students who earn: - a 0.000 cumulative GPA at midsemester of their first semester and have met or exceeded the maximum. allowed absences in all courses may be suspended by the Academic Review Board at midsemester. - a 0.000 cumulative GPA at the end of their first semester will be automatically suspended by the Academic Review Board. - a cumulative GPA above a 0.000 but less than a 2.000 at the end of their first semester will be placed on academic probation for the subsequent semester.
 Each student on probation is expected to adhere to specific terms and conditions as described in the Dean College Catalog.
 Students receive a transcript notation for each semester they are placed on academic probation.